 The combination surgeries are more complex and will cost more.
 The best way to understand the costs of surgery is to contact our San Francisco office to schedule a consultation with Dr. Xu.

-Dr. Xu is a board-certified plastic surgeon with a high level of technical expertise and the sense of artistry necessary to help you achieve your aesthetic goals.
+Dr. Xu is a board-certified plastic surgeon with a high level of technical training and understanding of aesthetics necessary to help you achieve your aesthetic goals.

 Many people are unaware of the full scope and possibilities of plastic surgery.
 Dr. Xu will listen to your vision for your body, review the options available to you, and advise you on an optimal surgical plan that will best meet your needs.